argonne-lcf/ALCF_Hands_on_HPC_Workshop/04_profilingDeepLearning/MPI/README.md

-# MPI profiling for distributed data parallel training
+# MPI profiling for Data Parallel Training

-Contact: Huihuo Zheng
+Contact: Huihuo Zheng <huihuo.zheng@anl.gov>

 In the distributed training, all the workers compute the loss and gradients with respect to the sub-minibatch of dataset.
 It then synchronize the loss and gradients across all the workers.
 This is typicall done by communication libraries such as MPI or NCCL, CCL, Gloo.